| William Eaton

 another factor was beginning to influence Eaton at this time - the

+surrounding country was working a spell on him.
 The voice of the desert, that dry and brittle presence behind all the

 activity around college life captivated this young Nebraskan.
 Here was